dragonflyoss/d7y.io/docs/advanced-guides/preheat.md

 job:
   # Preheat configuration.
   preheat:
-    # registryTimeout is the timeout for requesting registry to get token and manifest.
-    registryTimeout: 1m
     tls:
       # insecureSkipVerify controls whether a client verifies the server's certificate chain and hostname.
       insecureSkipVerify: false